The places written with bold characters in the text show the marked places in the Route-Altitude diagram.

-Szarvaskő is surrounded by high mountains and rocks, there is a lookout tower on the top of the Majoros-tető, and a nice panorama opens from the tower towards the village situated among the forest covered hills.
+Szarvaskő is surrounded by high mountains and rocks, there is a lookout tower on the top of the Major-tető, and a nice panorama opens from the tower towards the village situated among the forest covered hills.
 The Castle Rock towers above the village on the other side of the valley, we will continue our hike in that direction and the Castle Rock will be the first hill of the Bükk Mountains, which we will climb.
-After the stamping in the Vár presszó (Castle Pub) we cross the main road number 25 and the Eger-patak Stream, which flows on the bottom of the valley.
+After stamping in the Vár presszó Pub (Szarvaskő village, stamping place) we cross the main road number 25 and the Eger-patak Stream, which flows on the bottom of the valley.
 The Blue Trail climbs to the railway crossing on the short Borsod utca, meanwhile the Castle Rock towers above us.

 We cross the railway line and a very hard upward slope begins immediately in the forest!
 This is a short, but very exhausting mountaineering until the col of the Castle Hill.
 The path turns left here, the climb disappears, and we walk on a levelling section of the path.
-The Blue Trail turns right here, but it is worth following the signs until the remains of the former castle.
+The Blue Trail turns right here, but it is worth following the signs until the remains of the former castle (Path to the ruined Szarvaskő Castle).
 The ruins of the old castle are so modest, that we have to look for them long, but the panorama is beautiful from the cliff towards Szarvaskő!
 We are standing exactly above the settlement, it lies as a nice railway modelling board below our feet.
-If we admired in the nice view, we can continue our hike.
+If we admired the nice view, we can continue our hike.